npsables/feast-hive/README.md

 >  Modified to work with Impala.
-Need to confirm point-in-time join logics.
+Point-in-time join logic is the same with Spark Offline Store but different with File Store.
+Hello? :/

 # Feast Hive Support